RackPing/api_client_samples/PowerShell/README.md

-# RackPing API 2.0 Client Sample Powershell Programs
+# RackPing API 2.0 Client Sample PowerShell Programs

-Microsoft Powershell sample programs that you can copy-and-paste to automate common RackPing monitoring tasks from the command lin, including managing checks and contacts.e
+Microsoft PowerShell sample programs that you can copy-and-paste to automate common RackPing monitoring tasks from the command lin, including managing checks and contacts.e

 ## Getting Started